Temperature’s Impact on Wood Moisture Content

 How can we tell?
-If a wood sample is in an environment where the temperature rises or lowers but the relative humidity level stays constant, the change to the moisture measurement will be almost negligible.
-If, however, the temperature remains constant but the relative humidity rises or falls, the moisture measurement readings will also rise and fall accordingly.
+If a wood sample is in an environment where the temperature rises or lowers but the RH level stays constant, the change to the moisture measurement will be almost negligible.
+If, however, the temperature remains constant but the RH rises or falls, the moisture measurement readings will also rise and fall accordingly.
 There are numerous examples of this process, but try this: find an EMC table and trace along a row of data where the RH stays constant.
 Then, try the same example using a column where the temperature remains constant and see how the RH changes significantly.

 Relative Humidity and Moisture Content

 As a hygroscopic material, wood is in a constant state of reacting to its environment.
 If the moisture level in the air is higher than it is in the wood, it will absorb moisture from the air until they are in balance.
 The reverse is also true – wood will release moisture into a “drier” environment until it is in balance.
 If that shift is too sudden, cracks, warping, and other problems can occur.
 As has already been pointed out, it’s RH that significantly changes wood MC.
 It leads the moisture dance in wood.